-PT 882t Diagnostic Imaging - This course introduces the DPT student to modern musculoskeletal imaging.
+This course introduces the DPT student to modern musculoskeletal imaging.
 Emphasis is placed on the interpretation of x-ray films, magnetic resonance (MR) and computed tomography (CT) imaging.
 Advanced imaging techniques such as SPECT, PET, US, bone scans, and videofluoroscopy will also be covered.
 Using a regional anatomic approach, information is generally presented in the following order: a brief review of the clinical anatomy for each region, normal imaging followed by pathology.
 Material from the textbook is supplemented using peer-reviewed articles from the radiologic literature.
 Throughout the course, emphasis is placed on the relevance of diagnostic imaging in everyday Physical Therapy practice.
 Clinical case scenarios are utilized to further develop critical thinking skills of students.

-PT888t Evidence Based Practice - Evidence-based practice is the integration of best research evidence with clinical expertise and patient values.
+PT888t Evidence Based Practice (2)

+Evidence-based practice is the integration of best research evidence with clinical expertise and patient values.
 In this course, clinicians will learn to form precise clinical questions and seek answers through analysis of scientific research.
-The clinical relevance of studies will be examined, as clinicians become confident in their ability to apply research findings to their practice (must have taken and passed PT866t Critical Inquiry in order to take PT888t EBP).
+The clinical relevance of studies will be examined, as clinicians become confident in their ability to apply research findings to their practice.